Roasted Tomato Salad with Burrata

 An overhead shot of the ingredients for this burrata salad with roast tomatoes

-• Tomatoes - any variety of baby tomatoes should do; grape, heirloom, etc.
+• Tomatoes - any variety of baby tomatoes should do; grape, heirloom, etc. You can also use Roma tomatoes, cut in half.

 • Greens - spring mix, baby kale, or herbed baby greens can all substitute for the romaine or leafy greens